logeyG/code-challenge/README.md

 I'm sure you'll notice that the application UI is extremely basic!
 I didn't want to over-engineer here and wanted to just focus on fulfilling the 3 requirements and nothing else.
 I'm confident I could create something that looks a lot better, but don't think that is necessarily a good use of my time / showcases my skills.

-I opted to spend the remaining of my 3 hours to set up Cypress, an E2E testing framework (especially considering my conversation with Brad on E2E testing).
+I opted to spend the remaining of my 3 hours to set up `cypress`, an E2E testing framework (especially considering my conversation with Brad on E2E testing).
 I have 0 experience with this framework as well, but found it fairly easy to setup, and was very surprised by the ease of use from a development point of view.
-You'll notice that all 3 requirements have E2E tests on them, although I will say I did mock out the request to nytimes because I was worried about API limits.
+You'll notice that all 3 requirements have E2E tests on them, although I will say I did mock out the request to `api.nytimes` because I was worried about API limits.